OffCourse/offcourse-documentation-middleman/source/content/story-blocks/item-04-block-01.html.md

   img: reika.jpg
 - name: Robert-Jan Korteschiel
   summery:
-  job: student assistant autumn ‘14 and ‘15 and junior developer
+  job: junior developer
   url: https://www.linkedin.com/in/robert-jan-korteschiel-b6214147
   img: robertjan.jpg
-- name: Greg
+- name: Greg ...
   summery:
+  job: developer
+  url:
+- name: Donald
+  summery:
-  job: Cool guy
+  job: designer
   url:
 ---
 These are the people currently actively involved in Offcourse.
 Offcourse is a continuation of an earlier exploration called Coding the Humanities.
 If you want to see all the people involved with earlier iterations, check that website!